 British Airways cabin crew at Heathrow to start 16-day strike over pay

-British Airways cabin crew based at the UK's busiest airport will launch a 16 day strike on Saturday in a long-running dispute over pay.
+British Airways cabin crew based at the UK's busiest airport have launched a 16 day strike on Saturday in a long-running dispute over pay.

-Members of Unite in the so-called mixed fleet - those who have joined the airline since 2010 - will walk out at Heathrow Airport amid union claims that they are on "poverty pay".
+Members of Unite in the so-called mixed fleet - those who have joined the airline since 2010 - walked out from midnight at Heathrow Airport amid union claims that they are on "poverty pay".

 The union accused BA of threatening sanctions against those taking industrial action.